swaff-y/orderFulfillment/README.md

 2. Process a list of orders (the order matters)

     `node processOrders.js data.json "1125,1124"`
-3. Process the whole list of ordes
+3. Process the whole list of orders

     `node processOrders.js data.json`